Fine-grained Pseudo-code Generation Method via Code Feature Extraction and Transformer: Experimental Setup

 \textbf{METEOR.} METEOR (Metric for Evaluation of sentences with Explicit Ordering)~\cite{banerjee2005meteor} uses knowledge sources (such as WordNet) to expand the synset while taking into account the shape of words.

-where $\alpha$ is a controllable parameter, $m$ is the number of one-tuples that can be matched in the candidate sentences, $c$ is the length of the candidate sentences, and $r$ is the length of the reference sentences. $Pen$ is a penalty factor, which penalizes that the word order in the candidate sentences is different from the word order in the reference sentences.

 \textbf{ROUGE.} ROUGE (Recall-Oriented Understudy for Gisting Evaluation)~\cite{lin2004rouge} is a set of indicators for evaluating automatic abstracts and machine sentences.
-The ROUGE criterion consists of a series of evaluation measures, including ROUGE-N, ROUGE-L, ROUGE-S, ROUGE-W, ROUGE-SU, etc. This article uses ROUGE-L as our evaluation measure, where $L$ means LCS (longest common subsequence).
-Notice the BLEU measure is an analogy to precision, while the ROGUE-L measure is an analogy to recall.
+This study uses ROUGE-L as our evaluation measure, where $L$ means LCS (longest common subsequence).

-where $X$ represents the candidate sentences, $Y$ represents the reference sentences, $LCS(X, Y)$ represents the length of the longest common subsequence between the candidate sentences and the reference sentences, $m$ represents the length of the reference sentences, and $n$ represents the length of the candidate sentences length.

 \textbf{CIDER.} CIDER (Consensus-based Image Description Evaluation)~\cite{vedantam2015cider} is a collection of BLEU and vector space model.
 It treats each sentence as a document, and then calculates the tf-idf value of the $n$-gram phrase, and calculates the similarity between the candidate text and the reference text through the cosine distance.
 Finally, the average value is calculated based on $n$-grams of different lengths and used as the final result.